cablelabs/docsis-ns3/README.md

     `$ ./waf build`

+  Follow instructions in the [ns-3 tutorial](https://www.nsnam.org/releases/ns-3-34/documentation/) if you are unfamiliar with how to build ns-3 and run programs.

    If the configuration complains that it `Could not find a task generator for the name 'ns3-docsis-ns3'`, this means that the directory was cloned without renaming it to `docsis`.

 7. Try to run an example program: